AstronoMoore/vogon/README.md

 ```
 You will then be prompted to provide a directory e.g. ~/vogon_settings
+You will not need to run this step again

 ## Please then navigate to the setings file and add your TNS and Lasiar credentials.